BLUE HORIZON 1261

 She repeated her cautious look around the corner of the lift door when it opened on the crew deck, but as before, no one was in sight.
 She could hear voices coming from the galley at the aft curve of the circular corridor.
 She walked quickly to the door to her cabin and then let herself in.

 Once inside with the lights on, the Border collie stepped into the restroom and peered at herself in the mirror.
-Black powder dye had transformed her monochrome face and throat to solid black, the only real color coming from her deep brown eyes.
-She pulled a dirty cap from her head and set it on the counter, and then she removed the grease-stained, grey work coveralls she had been wearing over her undergarments.
+Black powdered dye had transformed her monochrome face and throat to solid black.
+She pulled a hood back from her head and then removed the grease-stained, gray work coveralls she had been wearing over her undergarments.
 She undressed completely and turned on the faucet to the shower.
 While she waited for the water to heat up, she studied herself in the mirror.
 The white fur of her belly and chest stopped abruptly at shoulder level.
 She hoped the dye powder would wash out easily enough.
-Once she was clean, she would join the others in the galley and meet any newcomers to the crew.
+Once she was clean, she would join the others in the galley and mingle with the growing crew.

 Just before she turned back to the shower, Samantha gave her reflection a triumphant smile.
 Everything had gone according to plan without a hitch.
 The Holden branch manager and two subordinates had accompanied her to the spaceport to see her off.
-A Silloni clerk had taken her four large suitcases on board, Sam bid her farewells to her escort, and then the airlock of the cruiser closed with her inside.
+In addition to several business crates labeled for Master Tristen, a clerk had taken her four large suitcases on board.
+Sam bid farewells to her escort, and then the airlock of the cruiser closed with her inside.
 Ten minutes later, the flight preparation crew departed the craft through an aft airlock away from the small crowd, and then the vessel launched for the distant world of Sillon a few minutes later.

 Back at the terminal, Samantha had watched her escort head back to their limousine, and then she thanked the flight preparation crew for their help with their instructions.
 They were completely trustworthy, but were unaware of her real plans for staying behind after the ship departed.